|Learn how to understand people's cultures, promote engagement with others, and build strong, diverse communities.

 Why is culture important?

 Culture is a strong part of people's lives.
 It influences their views, their values, their humor, their hopes, their loyalties, and their worries and fears.
-If you are from New Mexico or Montana, if your parents are Cambodian, French Canadian, or Native American, if you are German Catholic or African-American, if you are Jewish or Mormon, if you are straight or Gay, if you are a mixture of cultures your culture has affected you.
 So when you are working with people and building relationships with them, it helps to have some perspective and understanding of their cultures.

 But as we explore culture, it's also important to remember how much we have in common.
-A person who grew up in Tibet, will probably see the world very differently than someone who grew up in Manhattan--but both people know what it is like to wake up in the morning and look forward to the adventures that of the day.
+People see the world very differently, but they know what it is like to wake up in the morning and look forward to the adventures that of the day.
 We are all human beings.
 We all love deeply, want to learn, have hopes and dreams, and have experienced pain and fear.

-At the same time, we can't pretend that our cultures and differences don't matter.
-We can't gloss over differences and pretend they don't exist, wishing that we could be alike.
-And we can't pretend that people that discrimination doesn't exist.
+At the same time, we can't pretend our cultures and differences don't matter.
+We can't gloss over differences and pretend they don't exist, wishing we could all be alike, and we can't pretend that discrimination doesn't exist.

 This chapter will give you practical information about how to understand culture, establish relationships with people from cultures different from your own, act as an ally against racism and other forms of discrimination, create organizations in which diverse groups can work together, overcome internalized oppression, and build strong and diverse communities.